REV·WIRE

 Your bookkeeper sees operational inputs.
 Your controller sees full variance.
 Your fractional CFO gets a multi-client view.
 Access is scoped so everyone sees what they need and only that.

-First scorecard lands the morning after connection.
-First aging-quote alert usually fires within the first week because every shop has at least two quotes sitting unworked right now.
+First scorecard lands within a week of connection.
+First aging quote alert usually fires shortly after, because every shop has at least one quote sitting unworked right now.

 What finance pros ask first